Research

 This paper studies the economic impacts of carbon pricing.
 Exploiting institutional features of the European carbon market and high-frequency data, I document that a tighter carbon pricing regime leads to higher energy prices, lower emissions and more green innovation.
 This comes at the cost of a fall in economic activity, which is borne unequally across society: poorer households lower their consumption significantly while richer households are less affected.
 The poor are more exposed because of their higher energy share and, importantly, also experience a larger fall in income.
 Targeted fiscal policy can help alleviate these costs while maintaining emission reductions.

-Media coverage: The Economist, VoxEU
+Media coverage: The Economist, econimate, VoxEU, Dziennik Gazeta Prawna, Twitter thread

 Awards: Winner ECB Young Economists' Competition, AQR PhD Fellowship Award, Wheeler Institute for Business and Development PhD Award, IAEE Best Student Paper Award, Finalist QCGBF Young Economist Prize Competition